otto-de/api-guidelines/guidelines/010_core-principles/40_contract-first.md

 What are the advantages of Contract First for us?

 - Since coding happens based on the contract, the backend team and the consumer are clear about the communication approach and details.
-  Hence, development can happen at the same time.
+Hence, development on backend and consumer side can happen at the same time.

 - The backend team and the consumer have an idea of each others' expectations.
-  As a result, if cross team testing is not possible due to different paces of development, stub software can be used to mock the other's behavior, all based on the contract.
+As a result, if cross-team testing is not possible due to different paces of development, stub software can be used to mock the other's behavior, all based on the contract.